Haschtl/hosts-manager/README.md

 ## Troubleshooting

+### Cannot modify system's hosts file?

 A wrong configured hosts-file can lead to problems with the Windows DNS-Client.
+Annoyingly the DNS-Client will crash, if the hosts-file is very long.
 If the DNS-Client blocks access to the hosts-file, you cannot edit it anymore.
+To solve this issue

 - disable the DNS-Client `REG add “HKLM\SYSTEM\CurrentControlSet\services\dnscache” /v Start /t REG_DWORD /d 4 /f`
 - Reboot and delete or backup the hosts file
 - enable the DNS-Client `REG add “HKLM\SYSTEM\CurrentControlSet\services\dnscache” /v Start /t REG_DWORD /d 2 /f`
+- Reboot